sbis04/responsive_design/README.md

 This repository contains demonstration of some important concepts that you can use while building a **responsive layout** in Flutter.

-Also, a fully responsive Flutter app called **Flow**, having split view is included in this repository.
+Also, a fully responsive sample Flutter app design called **Flow**, having split view is included in this repository.

 ![](https://github.com/sbis04/responsive_design/raw/master/screenshots/flow_cover.png)